Rethinking Randomized Smoothing from the Perspective of Scalability: Appendix / supplemental material

-From here, we see that ensemble-based methods for randomized smoothing have empirical and theoretical guarantees.
-Further, despite the prohibitive costs of ensemble training, adaptive algorithms for their training have been shown to reduce the computational overhead.
+Thus, we see that ensemble-based methods for randomized smoothing have empirical and theoretical guarantees.
+Despite the prohibitive costs of ensemble training, adaptive algorithms have been shown to reduce the computational overhead.
+However, these algorithms are built for a particular problem and may or may not optimize all kinds of ensemble models.
 Overall, ensemble methods provide a satisfactory approach to improve robustness guarantees with reduced costs as compared to other similarly expensive approaches.
 As with other approaches, we encourage the orthogonal application of these approaches and also a study on how to reduce ensemble training overheads further, possibly by advantageously using the noise augmentation already employed for randomized smoothing.